tyrone-wallace/artifactory_cli/README.md

 BASE_URL=https://trials5ruji.jfrog.io
 ```

-To user for other another Artifactory instance, just change base url.
+To use for other Artifactory instances, just change base url.

 ---